-However, this does not have to be the case with female bettas.
+However, this does not have to be the case with female betta fish.
 With the proper aquarium set-up and fish introduction technique you can keep more than one female betta fish in an aquarium.
 Aquariums with multiple betta fish are called “female betta fish sorority tanks”.

 Things to know before setting up a betta fish sorority tank